Each season in the southern part of Africa has its own unique charm

 Book early: Peak demand falls in these months—secure dates well in advance, especially for combinations like plains game plus Cape buffalo in adjacent regions.

 April: The tail end of the rainy season.
-Bush is still greener and thicker, but temperatures are pleasant and impala rut activity begins in many areas—ideal for calling and glassing mature rams.
-Expect slightly shorter shot windows in thicker cover and rewarding, active mornings and late afternoons.
+Bush remains greener and thicker, but temperatures are pleasant and impala rut activity often begins to build toward late April and May in many regions—creating excellent opportunities for calling and observing mature rams.
+Expect slightly shorter shot windows in denser cover, paired with rewarding activity during early mornings and late afternoons.

 September: The dry season’s finale.
 Visibility is excellent, water points are at their most influential, and winds can pick up in open areas.
 Patterning game to limited water makes for efficient sits or ambushes, and the lack of foliage benefits spot-and-stalk.
 Heat builds toward midday—start early, break at noon, and resume for the magic last two hours.